Why Choose NHG Emergency Medicine Residency Programme?

 - Ability to work in a multi-disciplinary team (including nursing and allied health professionals)

-- Ability to communicate well with patients and NOK in challenging circumstances
+- Ability to communicate well with patients and next-of-kin in challenging circumstances

 3. Practice-Based Learning and Improvement